TomLXXVI/python-hvac/README.md

 > development and will be no longer maintained.

 ## Overview
-At this moment following sub-packages are part of `hvac`:
+At this moment the following sub-packages are part of `hvac`:

 **air_conditioning**<br>
 A package about air-conditioning processes and systems, including VAV-systems.